littlekid/testing-learning-to-create-a-good-getting-started-and-readme/README.md

-### Demo applications
+## Demo applications

+### Smart support
-#### Smart support - Have one supportnumber; redirect it to different people different times of the day, or selected days of the week, accept incoming sms from customers into your e-mail inbox with Zapier, and reply to their e-mail if you have it on record, or reply to them via sms, by replying to the e-mail.
+Have one supportnumber; redirect it to different people different times of the day, or selected days of the week, accept incoming sms from customers into your e-mail inbox with Zapier, and reply to their e-mail if you have it on record, or reply to them via sms, by replying to the e-mail.

-#### Two factor authentication
+### Two factor authentication
+Description

-#### Elkme - Send textmessages from your terminal
+### Elkme - Send textmessages from your terminal
+Description

-#### Sms game at fair.
+### Sms game at fair.
+Description

+### Open sesame
-#### Open sesame - open gates at your local..  with an sms.
+Open gates at your local..  with an sms.

 ## Tutorials